plar/django-report-builder/docs/quickstart.md

     REPORT_BUILDER_MODEL_MANAGER = 'on_site' #name of custom model manager to use on all models

-You many also set a custom model manager per model.
+You may also set a custom model manager per model.
 Just add the custom model manager and this property to a model

     report_builder_model_manager = on_site #reference to custom model manager to use for a model